Mushinako/BBDownload/README.md

-#   bbdownload – BeachBoard Content Downloader
+#   BBDownload – BeachBoard Content Downloader
 This short script grabs all files from BeachBoard @ CSULB (hopefully), unless the system breaks (which occurs often) or have some major changes.